CzaxStudio/proton/README.md

 # Proton

-An ultra easy GUI library for Go.
+A GUI library for Go.
 Built on [Gio](https://gioui.org).
 No C deps, pure Go.

-## To be published on June 12th 2026.

 ```go
 package main